 Teams developed scenarios in which these characters could possibly encounter each other and filmed the scenes.

-Watch all of the scenes live on our
+Watch all of the videos on our

 Youth Activities Director, Angela Pratt, has designed a program specifically for youth to expand their knowledge and skills in theatre.